Rosco McGlashan: Aussie Invader 3

 McGlashan then built his next car Aussie Invader 3, utilising another ATAR engine from a Mirage jet fighter.
 This car was better aerodynamically, and more powerful.
 McGlashan hoped to challenge Andy Green and Craig Breedlove to be the first to Mach 1 on land, but in 1996 again the salt conditions were too bad for high speed record runs.
 On 15 October 1997, Andy Green reached 763.035 mph, the first supersonic record (Mach 1.016).
 This made Aussie Invader 3 redundant.
 So a new car was planned.

-Rosco did get a chance to drive Aussie Invader 3 at Lake Gairdner in March 2000, trying to better his Australian record.
+McGlashan did get a chance to drive Aussie Invader 3 at Lake Gairdner in March 2000, trying to better his Australian record.
 He did reach a peak speed of 638 mph (1,027 km/h), however poor salt and weather prevented a return run, so no new Australian record was recorded.

 Aussie Invader 3 is the fastest car ever to be driven on a salt lake with solid (tyreless) wheels.
 In 2015.
 McGlashan sold Aussie Invader 3 to raise money for the Aussie Invader 5R project.